nhecht/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 ---
-title: Data Access and Export Blueprint
+title: Data Access and Export blueprint
 description: This blueprint provides and overview of all the methods by which data can be accessed and exported from Adobe Experience Platform and applications.
 product: adobe experience platform
 solution: Experience Platform, Journey Optimizer, Real-time Customer Data Platform, Tags
 exl-id: 2ca51a29-2db2-468f-8688-fc8bc061b47b
 ---
-# Data Access and Export Blueprint
+# Data Access and Export blueprint

 The Data Access and Export Blueprint outlines all the possible methods whereby data can be accessed or exported from Adobe Experience Platform and Applications.

 The Blueprint is broken up into two categories for data access from Experience Platform and applications.
 First, approaches for egressing data from Experience Platform and applications; this would be considered a push type method of data egress.
 Second, approaches for access data from Experience Platform and applications; this would be conssidered a pull type method of data access.

-Data Access Approahces
+Data access approahces:

 * [Real-time Customer Profile Access API](#rtcp-profile-access-api)
 * [Data Access API](#data-access-api)
 * [Query Service](#query-service)

-Data Export Approaches
+Data export approaches:

 * [Client Side Tags](#client-side-tags-extensions)
 * [Event Forwarding](#event-forwarding)
 * [Real-time Customer Data Platform Destinations](#RTCDP-destinations)
 * [Journey Optimizer Custom Actions](#jo-custom-actions)

-## Data Access and Export Overview Architecture
+## Data Access and Export overview architecture

 <img src="../experience-platform/assets/aep_data_flow.svg" alt="Reference architecture for the Data Preparation and Ingestion Blueprint" style="width:90%; border:1px solid #4a4a4a" />